 Please Note: You must receive an email from Sign My Loan before you can complete the following information.

-2017-18 borrowers: If you have been awarded a Federal Perkins or Nursing Loan for the 2017-18 academic year, you will receive an email from Sign My Loan.
+2017-18 borrowers: If you have been awarded a Nursing Loan for the 2017-18 academic year, you will receive an email from Sign My Loan.
 Once you have received this email, you need to complete an electronic promissory note at signmyloan.com.
 Please note you can no longer use a FAFSA PIN, nor can you use the new FSA ID to sign for your loan.
 You will need to select, “Create Online Account”.